GIP-ITC-UniversityTwente/ffp-pg_scripts/README.md

 # ffp-pg_scripts
-Postgis scripts for postprocessing and webapp configuration
+FfP PostGIS scripts for postprocessing and webapp configuration